kamwoods/splendir/README.md

 ![Splendir Tree Listing View](assets/sds-treeview.png)

-Currently, the **Detailed File List** view is exported as a comma-separated value file, and the **Tree View** is exported as a simple text file.
-Additional export options are planned for upcoming releases.
+The **Detailed File List** view is exported as a comma-separated value file, and the **Tree View** is exported as an ASCII text file.
+Additional export options are planned for future releases.

 ![Splendir Directory Analysis View](assets/sds-analysis.png)